ibm-cloud-docs/discovery-data/hide-data.md

   1. Get the document ID, which is shown in the JSON view of a query response.

-      To list all documents, you can submit an empty query from the page.
+      To list all documents, you can submit an empty query from the *Improve and customize* page.
       {: tip}
   1. A developer can use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
 The document ID is a required parameter.